-A. Right to Access.
-Individual Subjects have the right to know what Personal Data about them is included in the databases and to ensure that such Personal Data is accurate and relevant for the purposes for which EDETEK collected it.
-Individual Subjects may review their own Personal Data stored in the databases and correct, erase, or block any data that is incorrect, as permitted by applicable law and EDETEK policies.
-Upon reasonable request and as required by the Privacy Shield principles, EDETEK allows Individual Subjects access to their Personal Data, in order to correct or amend such data where inaccurate.
-Individual Subjects may edit their Personal Data by logging into their account profile or by contacting EDETEK by phone or email.
-In making modifications to their Personal Data, Data Subjects must provide only truthful, complete, and accurate information.
-To request erasure of Personal Data, Individual Subjects should submit a written request to local EDETEK office.
+- Right to Access.
+Individual Subjects have the right to know what Personal Data about them is included in the databases and to ensure that such Personal Data is accurate and relevant for the purposes for which Data Controller collected it.
+Individual Subjects may review their own Personal Data stored in the databases and correct, erase, or block any data that is incorrect, as permitted by applicable law and Data Controller policies.

-B. Requests for Personal Data.
-EDETEK will track each of the following and will provide notice to the appropriate parties under law and contract when either of the following circumstances arise: (a) legally binding request for disclosure of the Personal Data by a law enforcement authority unless prohibited by law or regulation; or (b) requests received from the Data Subject.
-If EDETEK receives a request for access to his/her Personal Data from an Individual Subject, then, unless otherwise required under law or by contract with such Individual Subject, EDETEK will refer such Data Subject to the Individual Subject.
+- Requests for Personal Data.
+Data Controller will track each of the following and will provide notice to the appropriate parties under law and contract when either of the following circumstances arise: (a) legally binding request for disclosure of the Personal Data by a law enforcement authority unless prohibited by law or regulation; or (b) requests received from the Data Subject.
+If EDETEK receives a request for access to his/her Personal Data from an Individual Subject, then, unless otherwise required under law or by contract with such Individual Subject, EDETEK will contact Data Controller to handle such request.

-C. Satisfying Requests for Access, Modifications, and Corrections.
-EDETEK will endeavor to respond in a timely manner to all reasonable written requests to view, modify, or inactivate Personal Data.
+- Satisfying Requests for Access, Modifications, and Corrections.
+EDETEK will endeavor to contact Data Controller in a timely manner to all reasonable written requests to view, modify, or inactivate Personal Data.

 This Policy may be amended from time to time, consistent with the Privacy Shield Principles and applicable data protection and privacy laws and principles.
 We will make employees available of changes to this policy either by posting to our intranet, through email, or other means.
 We will notify Customers if we make changes that materially affect the way we handle Personal Data previously collected, and we will allow them to choose whether their Personal Data may be used in any materially different manner.